Well, it was a beautiful morning when we left Wright’s Marina in Britt, Ontario.

 The bear left the island, swam in the water and boarded a boat.

 Now that boat had left their trash on the back so they were asking for a visit but still.

 I would love to see a swimming bear but not a hungry bear.

 So as the day came to the end, it turned out to be a really fun evening.

 As a side note, don’t put candles in a hot apple pie.

-The wax candles did what wax does without any added nutritional benefits.
+The wax candles did what wax does and melted right into the pie without any added nutritional benefits.

 And an amazing sunset.

 OK.
 Nebo decided it didn’t want to work for the first part of the trip.